predict-legacy/PredictIO-iOS/README.md

     // permission in your app.
     print("Location permission: not yet determined")

-  case .locationPermissionRestricted:
+  case .locationPermissionRestricted?:
     // This application is not authorized to use location services.
 Due
     // to active restrictions on location services, the user cannot change
     // this status, and may not have personally denied authorization print("Location permission: restricted")

-  case .locationPermissionWhenInUse:
+  case .locationPermissionWhenInUse?:
     // User has only granted 'When In Use' location permission, and
     // with that it is not possible to determine trips which are made. print("Location permission: when in use")

-  case .locationPermissionDenied:
+  case .locationPermissionDenied?:
     // User has flat out denied to give any location permission to
     // this application.
     print("Location permission: denied")